infinum/datx/website/versioned_docs/version-2.0.0/testing/test-data-factory.md

 ## Creating your first factory

-We use the `build` function to create a factory.
+We use the `createFactory` function to create a factory.
 You give a factory an object of fields you want to define:

 ```js
 import { createFactory } from '@datx/test-data-factory';